 What is the goal of Christianity?
 For many people it is believed that the goal is going to heaven.
 If the goal of the gospel is simply to get people into heaven, as many believe, what is its relevance to daily life?
 The apostles did not preach the gospel the way many do today. (“Pray the sinner’s prayer so you can go to heaven when you die.”)
-When we look at the eight gospel sermons found in the book of Acts, not one of them is about the afterlife!
+When we look at the eight gospel sermons found in the book of Acts, not a single one of them is about the afterlife.
 Instead, they say that the world now has a new emperor and his name is Jesus!
 This was the great hope, that the world is to be redeemed and not left in ruin.

 The good news of Jesus Christ and the good news of the Kingdom are the same.
 Unfortunately, Jesus is often preached without reference to the Kingdom.
 But apart from the Kingdom, there is no gospel, and there is no salvation.